 IT Security - Control Objective: Security Management - Management should ensure the implementation of access control policies, which are based on the level of risk arising from access to programs and data.
 Control Objective Has Been Met Control Procedures: Test Descriptions: Test Results: The NOACSC requires a standard form for user authorization for all users other than NOACSC staff.
 The authorization form must be signed by the appropriate management before adding, modifying or removing a user account on the system.
-Inspected 6 user authorization forms from a population of 62 new users to confirm the required signatures were present.
-Selected 2 accounts from a population of 6 existing user accounts that were modified during the audit period, and inspected the authorization forms to confirm the required signatures were present.
+Inspected 4 user authorization forms from a population of 21 new users to confirm the required signatures were present.
+Selected 1 account from a population of 3 existing user accounts that were modified during the audit period, and inspected the authorization forms to confirm the required signatures were present.
 No exceptions noted.
 User access is confirmed every other year through a positive confirmation process.
 The NOACSC tracks the status of the confirmation and follows up with a reminder message to facilitate a response from the user entity.
 Inquired with the executive director to confirm the confirmation process.
 Inspected the confirmation checklist used to track the return of the confirmations.
 No exceptions noted.
 The account review team meets to review and discuss OpenVMS account adds, deletes, and changes at established intervals.
 Accounts are reviewed for removal, if needed.
-Inspected the review documentation to confirm the process was being completed at established times throughout the year.
+Inspected the review documentation to confirm the process was completed twice during the audit period.
 No exceptions noted.
 Detection control alarms are enabled through the operating system to track security related events, such as break-in attempts and excessive login failures.
 The events are logged to audit journals for monitoring of potential security violations.
 Inspected the enabled security audits to confirm security violations are being logged.
 No exceptions noted.

 IT Security - Control Objective: Security Management - Management should ensure the implementation of access control policies, which are based on the level of risk arising from access to programs and data.
 Control Objective Has Been Met Control Procedures: Test Descriptions: Test Results: A command procedure executes each night to extract security violations from the audit log and create summary and detail reports called the security monitor report.
 The security monitor report is generated daily and is e-mailed to NOACSC staff for review.
-Inspected the following information related to the security monitor report to confirm reports are produced and available for review daily: • Security monitor reports. • Command procedure used to generate the reports. • Scheduler job parameters for the security monitor reports.
-Independently confirmed the process for review of the security monitor report with the manager network/student No exceptions noted.
-Anti virus software runs on the mail server and primarily scans all inbound and outbound e-mail.
+Inspected the following information related to the security monitor report to confirm reports are produced and available for review daily: Security monitor reports.
+Command procedure used to generate the reports.
+Scheduler job parameters for the security monitor reports.
+Independently confirmed the process for review of the security monitor report with the manager network/student.
+No exceptions noted.
+Antivirus software runs on the mail server and primarily scans all inbound and outbound e-mail.
 Definitions are updated hourly, and infected items are quarantined to help prevent and detect computer viruses.
-Inspected the properties on the ESET server to confirm virus definition files are updated and incoming traffic is scanned for viruses and spam.
+Inspected an ESET update log to confirm antivirus software is in place and frequently updated.
 No exceptions noted.
 Security awareness training was made available to the NOACSC staff.
-Inspected the power point staff meeting presentation to confirm security awareness training was provided.
+Inspected the phishing campaigns conducted during the audit period and inquired with the manager network/student about cyber security training to confirm security awareness training was provided.
 No exceptions noted.